kylelin23/catAdoptionApp/README.md

 - Open the Expo Go app
 - Scan the QR code shown in your terminal or browser
 - The app should open directly on your device

+## Contributing
+Any pull request, issue report and suggestion are highly welcome!